 You must have achieved the City & Guilds Level 2 Certificate for Dog Grooming Assistants prior to enrolling onto this qualification.

-We are looking for people who are dedicated to improving their work and pushing the industry forward.
+We are looking for people who are dedicated to improving their work and driving the dog grooming profession forward.

 Awarding Body Fees*

 City & Guilds fees: £174.42

 * Awarding Body Fees are payable by all students or employers and recharged at cost and may be subject to change.

 Sources of financial help can be found on our student finance page.
 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.